KieranSweeden/gig-mate/README.md

 - This ["how to get all of an element's siblings with vanilla JS"](https://gomakethings.com/how-to-get-all-of-an-elements-siblings-with-vanilla-js/) post was inspirational for my own use case in retrieving a card's sibling in GigMate.

 [Return to Contents 🡡](#contents)

+# Acknowledgements

+Within this section I'd just like to give:

+- A giant thank you to my course mentor Sammy Dartnall, for your encouragement, excitement, guidance and support.
+- A big thanks to [MDN Web Docs](https://developer.mozilla.org/en-US/) for being a lifesaver on way too many occasions.
+- My tremendous gratitude to the Code Institute slack community for their help & guidance.
+- A thank you to the Code Institute student support team who have graciously helped when needed.